 In India, Congress and MK Gandhi had already called for Non-Cooperation movement for the independence from British Govt; on the other hand, Khilafat Committee was also struggling for the independence of Ottoman Empire from British rule.
 So for the common cause of pressurizing the British Govt to get their individual demands granted.
 Congress & Khilafat Committee stood together in the protest against the British.
 It is saying that the movement was first in its history when Hindus and Muslims came together on such a large scale in any movement.

 Under the Khilafat movement, in 1920 Maulana Azad gave a call for Hijrat movement to Muslims to leave an India and migrate for Afghanistan; the call was for the reason as Indian is a Kafirs’ country, and under the British Raj the land was not the safe for Muslims.
 Once British govt started suppressing the Khilafat movement, it turned into violent and created rebellions like Moplah in Malabar, Kerala.
 The Mappila Muslims of Malabar started attacking Police and then Hindus of that region.
-As per prominent freedom fighter Annie Besant, they had forcibly converted many Hindus and killed or drove away all Hindus who would not apostatise total number was lakh (100,000).
+As per prominent freedom fighter Annie Besant, they had forcibly converted many Hindus and killed or drove away all Hindus who would not apostatize total number was lakh (100,000).

 But Khilafat movement had to be called off then as Turkey itself wanted to live as a nation instead of as a caliphate, an empire of the caliph.
 So here the first claim as quoted above, “Jamiat had called for Non-Cooperation against the British in 1920” or “Muslims contributed in large part to Gandhi’s Non-Cooperation movement” is found incorrect.
 In fact, in 1920 community called for Khilafat movement which was to get Caliphate, an Islamic empire back from the British.

-With this unsuccessful conclusion of Khilafat movement, many prominent Muslim leaders like Ali brothers and others joined Muslim League, which took a turn towards Pakistan movement since then.
+With this premature conclusion of Khilafat movement, many prominent Muslim leaders like Ali brothers and others joined Muslim League, which took a turn towards Pakistan movement since then.
 Muhammad Ali Jinnah already left the Congress and joined the Muslim League as soon as MK Gandhi called for Non-Cooperation movement.
 In 1928, Congress came with its Nehru report to which Muslim League lodged a strong protest.
-Furthermore, in response Jinnah made his 14 points, which later became known as Jinnah’s 14 points.
+Furthermore, in response, Jinnah made his 14 points, which later became known as Jinnah’s 14 points.
 The points were seeking more benefits for the Muslim community over others, and then it greatly influences the whole community and became demands of all Indian Muslims.
 Rejection of it led to the demand of separate nation for Muslims, and thus seeds for partition of India were sowed.

 Later, once World War II started in 1939, Congress and Muslim League took contrary stands regarding rendering support to British Govt.
-On one side British Govt was refused to use Indian men, money and material by Congress unless it granted the right to self-determination to the Indians; on another side in secret memorandum to the then PM Churchill, Muslim League obliged to support Britain’s war efforts.
+On one side British Govt was refused to use Indian men, money, and material by Congress unless it granted the right to self-determination to the Indians; on another side in secret memorandum to the then PM Churchill, Muslim League obliged to support Britain’s war efforts.

 Besides, it extended the support concerning political co-operation and human contribution for its wish to get Lahore resolution sanctioned, which was the formal political statement adopted by Muslim league to draft its demand of separate Pakistan well.